dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_9.md

 In particular, it cannot compare `+` and `|`.
 For instance, consider the following two formula: `!a.!b.0 + !b.!a.0` and `!a.0 | !b.0`.

+Strong ground equivalence of two processes (written `SGE ⊢ P = Q`) will allows us to deal with the case above.

-To deal with such case we will need a few extra notions.
+Before we can define SGE we need a few extra notions.

 In a process `P`, `A` is _unguarded_ if there is an occurrence of `A` which is not under a prefix.

 We can _observe_ `α` in a process `P` if `α.A` occurs unguarded in `P` for some `A`.
 It is written `P↓_α`.
 `α.A` is called a _commitment_.

-The idea is that every process is semantically congruent to a set of commitments.

 The commitment relation `≻` is the smallest relation satisfying: